divyanshu-vr/Ecommerce-follow-along/README.md

 - Added **validation** to ensure the data is correct (e.g., required fields, correct data types) before saving it.
 - Created a **POST endpoint** to receive product details, validate the data, and store it in the MongoDB database.
 - Implemented **validation** to ensure only valid data is saved, maintaining **data integrity** and preventing errors.
-- This milestone lays the foundation for future features, such as **admin-only access** for product uploads and managing product listings by users with shop profiles.
+- This milestone lays the foundation for future features, such as **admin-only access** for product uploads and managing product listings by users with shop profiles..